 Near Harrison Hot Springs is a short but divine walk among the cedar trees.
 A local artist was inspired to decorate the trees with masks after coming across a dog walker who observed the trail seemed full of mysterious spirits.
 Even without the masks, Spirit Trail remains a woodland fantasy with green moss, marshland and fallen logs on this haunting walk.
 See more pictures of the trail here.

 Between Sicamous and Revelstoke is the Enchanted Forest.
-With over 350 handcrafted fairy tale figurines and the tallest tree house in BC, this forest will fulfil all your Old World fancies.
+With over 350 handcrafted fairy tale figurines and the tallest tree house in British Columbia, this destination forest will fulfill all your Old World fancies.
 Castles and dungeons make the Enchanted Forest a destination for children and those young at heart.